As already said, UbuntuGnome 3.18 provides great support for 2in1 convertible laptops.

 More XFCE Bugs and Tips:

-See all available xfce packages with plugins, etc here: https://packages.debian.org/sid/xfce/ or apt list *xfce4*
+See all available xfce packages with plugins, etc here: https://packages.debian.org/sid/xfce/ or apt list *xfce4* 1.
+Mate apps found not to be correctly run under XFCE , but this could be due to messy installation by me.

 2. To create a root version of your favorite app (i.e terminal, text editor, file manager) you can add a custom launcher (or you can add a default launcher by xfce menu) and modify running command to gksu -g.
 For example gksu -g thunar , gksu -g /usr/bin/x-terminal-emulator, etc